 LTSS consumers should have access to a full range of mental health services.

-Funds should be provided for education and training for long-term services and supports (LTSS) workers, especially those in short supply, such as certified nursing assistant
+Funds should be provided for education and training for long-term services and supports (LTSS) workers, especially those in short supply, such as certified nursing assistants.

-Policymakers should remove barriers to the effective use of APRNs, such as GNPs, in all LTSS settings.
+Policymakers should remove barriers to the effective use and hiring of APRNs, such as nurse practitioners, in all LTSS settings.

-Federal and state governments must ensure that Medicaid and other public program reimbursements are sufficient to pay wages and benefits that will attract and retain LTSS wo
+Federal and state governments must ensure that Medicaid and other public program reimbursements are sufficient to pay wages and benefits that will attract and retain LTSS workers.

 Policymakers should require a comprehensive national background check prior to employment for all LTSS workers.